 The first documented wave energy converter was the prototype conceived by P. Wright, who was granted a patent on March 1st 1898 for a mechanism which utilised a float on the end of a lever driving a hydraulic system.
 This basic principle is still seen today in many shore-mounted prototypes.
 Another early device, which trapped a column of air above surging waves, was outlined by Palme [14] and provided the inspiration for a range of devices based on the oscillating water column (OWC) principle.
-The basic principle of the OWC device is demonstrated in Fig.4.
+The basic principle of the OWC device is demonstrated in Fig.5.
 A common PTO issue which this device highlights is the reversing (oscillating) direction of movement of the air through the turbine.
 This oscillating energy flow is a feature common to virtually all WEC devices and is usually dealt with by rectification of some form.
 In the OWC case, innovative solutions have been found in the form of the Wells [15] and impulse [16] turbines, which provide unidirectional rotational motion of the turbine in spite of reciprocating air flow.
 OWC devices can be either situated on the shoreline [17] or offshore, with the 'Mighty Whale' being the largest offshore wave energy device built to date [18].
-Another popular generic device type is the heaving buoy, the conceptual form of which is shown in Fig.5.
+Another popular generic device type is the heaving buoy, the conceptual form of which is shown in Fig.6.
 In practice, perfect heave motion is difficult to obtain, unless the device is constrained to vertical motion only.
-For heaving buoys, motion can be obtained relative to a quay wall or the sea bed, with some variants exploiting motion between the buoy itself and an inner inertial mass, such as in the device developed by Wavebob Ltd. [20], a prototype of which has been recently deployed at the
+For heaving buoys, motion can be obtained relative to a quay wall or the sea bed, with some variants exploiting motion between the buoy itself and an inner inertial mass, such as in the device developed by Wavebob Ltd. [20], a proto type of which has been recently deployed at the Marine Institute test site in Galway Bay.
+A device which works on a somewhat similar principle, but which consists of separate lower (anchored to the sea bed) and upper (rising and falling with passing overhead waves) sections is the Archimedes Wave Swing [21], shown in Fig.7.
+Two devices which exploit the relative motion of two or more longitudinal structures include the Pelamis [7] and the